 What Is Cold Laser Therapy?

-Cold laser therapy is low-intensity laser therapy, or laser therapy that uses low levels of light to stimulate healing.
+Cold laser therapy is low-intensity laser therapy (LLT), or laser therapy that uses low levels of light or near-infrared light to stimulate cell production in the body.
 Unlike surgical or aesthetic lasers, it does not cause your tissues to heat up.

 How Does Cold Laser Therapy Work?